 Smart data sharing with the TDCC

 Do you enjoy data entry?
 Us neither!
 We understand that adding information about your sample collections to the Tissue Directory can be challenging.
-We have been working with commercial laboratory information management systems (LIMBS) providers to develop a little programme that can help you update your collection information more easily.
+We have been working with commercial laboratory information management systems (LIMS) providers to develop a little program that can help you update your collection information more easily.

 Introducing the TDCC submission API!

-Application Programming Interfaces (API)s allow database software systems to communicate with each other.
+Application Programming Interfaces (APIs) allow database software systems to communicate with each other.
 It works like an interpreter at one system, through which other systems can communicate with that system.
-All interactions between data, applications and devices use APIs.
-In our case, a biobank’s database software communicating with the Tissue Directory.
-The API will allow biobanks to skip the manual work of data entry by authorising the upload direct from their databases’ software system.
+All interactions between data, applications and devices use APIs - in our case, a biobank’s database software communicating with the Tissue Directory.
+The API will allow biobanks to skip the manual work of data entry by authorising the upload direct from their databases’ software systems.

 You can find out more about APIs on this video by mulesoft.